aws-deepracer-community/deepracer-core/README.md

 ## Building sagemaker-tensorflow-scriptmode
 `cd sagemaker-tensorflow-container/docker/1.11.0`
-Docker build command `docker build -t sagemaker-tensorflow-scriptmode:1.11.0-cpu-py3 520713654638.dkr.ecr.us-west-2.amazonaws.com/sagemaker-tensorflow-scriptmode:1.11.0-cpu-py3 --build-arg py_version=3 -f Dockerfile.cpu`
+Docker build command `docker build -t 520713654638.dkr.ecr.us-west-2.amazonaws.com/sagemaker-tensorflow-scriptmode:1.11.0-cpu-py3 --build-arg py_version=3 -f Dockerfile.cpu .`

 You used to require a copy of tensorflow to build it, you can get one by doing `pip download --no-deps tensorflow==1.11.0`.
 I have *removed this need by modifying the Dockerfile*.